 Selected Conference Papers

-1) Appraisal of Humanitarian Supply Chain Risks Using Best-Worst MethodAli Mohaghar, Iman Ghasemian Sahebi, Alireza Arab 2) A Framework for Investigating Reverse Logistics Capability of E-TailersWen-Shan Lin, Shu-Lu Hsu 3) A Control Model for the Dismantling of Industrial PlantsFlorian Mach, Eric Hund, Malte Stonis 4) A Performance Model for Designing Network in Reverse LogisticS.
-Dhib, S. A. Addouche, T. Loukil, A. Elmhamedi 5) Studying the Influence of Logistics on Organizational Performance through a Supply Chain Strategy: Case Study in Goldiran Electronics Co.Ali Hajiesmaeili, Mehdi Rahimi, Ehsan Jaberi, Amir Abbas Hosseini 6) Efficient Design of Distribution Logistics by Using a Model-Based Decision Support SystemJ.
-Becker, R. Arnold 7) Simulation Modeling and Analysis of In-Plant Logistics at a Cement Manufacturing Plant in India Sachin Kamble, Shradha Gawankar 8) An Evaluation of Barriers to Implement Reverse Logistics: A Case Study of Indian Fastener IndustryD.
-Garg, S. Luthra, A. Haleem 9) Analytic Hierarchy Process Method for Supplier Selection Considering Green Logistics: Case Study of Aluminum Production SectorH.
-Erbiyik, A. Bal, M. Sirakaya, Ö. Yesildal, E. Yolcu 10) Effects of Corruption and Logistics Performance Inefficiencies on Container Throughput: The Latin America CaseFernando Seabra, Giulia P. Flores, Karolina C. Gomes 11) Implementing Delivery Drones in Logistics Business Process: Case of Pharmaceutical IndustryNikola Vlahovic, Blazenka Knezevic, Petra Batalic 12) RFID Logistic Management with Cold Chain Monitoring – Cold Store Case StudyMira Trebar 13) Application the Queuing Theory in the Warehouse OptimizationJaroslav Masek, Juraj Camaj, Eva Nedeliakova 14) Reverse Logistics Information Management Using Ontological ApproachF.
-Lhafiane, A. Elbyed, M. Bouchoum 15) Reliability of Intra-Logistics Systems – Simulating Performance AvailabilitySteffen Schieweck, Johannes Dregger, Sascha Kaczmarek, Michael ten Hompel
+1) Appraisal of Humanitarian Supply Chain Risks Using Best-Worst MethodAli Mohaghar, Iman Ghasemian Sahebi, Alireza Arab 2) A Framework for Investigating Reverse Logistics Capability of E-TailersWen-Shan Lin, Shu-Lu Hsu 3) A Control Model for the Dismantling of Industrial PlantsFlorian Mach, Eric Hund, Malte Stonis 4) Potential of Tourism Logistic Service Business in the Border Areas of Chong Anma, Chong Sa-Ngam, and Chong Jom Checkpoints in Thailand to Increase Competitive Efficiency among the ASEAN CommunityPariwat Somnuek 5) A Performance Model for Designing Network in Reverse LogisticS.
+Dhib, S. A. Addouche, T. Loukil, A. Elmhamedi 6) Studying the Influence of Logistics on Organizational Performance through a Supply Chain Strategy: Case Study in Goldiran Electronics Co.Ali Hajiesmaeili, Mehdi Rahimi, Ehsan Jaberi, Amir Abbas Hosseini 7) Simulation Modeling and Analysis of In-Plant Logistics at a Cement Manufacturing Plant in India Sachin Kamble, Shradha Gawankar 8) Efficient Design of Distribution Logistics by Using a Model-Based Decision Support SystemJ.
+Becker, R. Arnold 9) An Evaluation of Barriers to Implement Reverse Logistics: A Case Study of Indian Fastener IndustryD.
+Garg, S. Luthra, A. Haleem 10) Analytic Hierarchy Process Method for Supplier Selection Considering Green Logistics: Case Study of Aluminum Production SectorH.
+Erbiyik, A. Bal, M. Sirakaya, Ö. Yesildal, E. Yolcu 11) Effects of Corruption and Logistics Performance Inefficiencies on Container Throughput: The Latin America CaseFernando Seabra, Giulia P. Flores, Karolina C. Gomes 12) Implementing Delivery Drones in Logistics Business Process: Case of Pharmaceutical IndustryNikola Vlahovic, Blazenka Knezevic, Petra Batalic 13) RFID Logistic Management with Cold Chain Monitoring – Cold Store Case StudyMira Trebar 14) Application the Queuing Theory in the Warehouse OptimizationJaroslav Masek, Juraj Camaj, Eva Nedeliakova 15) Reverse Logistics Information Management Using Ontological ApproachF.
+Lhafiane, A. Elbyed, M. Bouchoum

 Similar conferences about Transport and Vehicle Engineering